zonArt/openlp/documentation/manual/source/configure.rst

 With this level selected, your theme is associated with the song.
 The theme is controlled by adding or editing a song in the Song editor and  your song theme takes priority.
 If your song does not have a theme associated with it, OpenLP will use the theme set in the Service Manager.
-If you do not associate a theme when adding Bible verses to the Service Manager, the verses will default to the theme use in the Service Manager.

 **Service Level:**